The Internal Revenue Service provides detailed information for nonresident aliens and is your best source for tax related questions.

 - Provides year-end taxation documents

-- Provides a process for completing a Federal tax return online (paper submission of the forms is required)
+- Provides a process for completing a Federal and state tax return online

-Throughout the year, international persons should update their individual Glacier record if any of the following changes occur:
+Throughout the year, international persons should update their individual Sprintax profile if any of the following changes occur:

 - Immigration status (change in visa types)